sonoUnoTeam/sonoUno-desktop/README.md

 Finally, the software allows the user to save the plot, a text file with the points marked on the data and a csv file with the plotted data.

+## News about compatibility problems!

+We want to let you know that sonoUno is facing problems with Python 3.10 and wxPython this days, there is an issue opened about it.
+I will erase this news when the probleme was fixed!
+SonoUno works fine with previous version of python (python 3.8 and early python 3.9).

 ## Installation

 Here we show a quick guide to install the sonoUno.
 Inside the sonoUno folder, there are some installation instructive, one for each operative system.